-By awarding honorary doctorates (Doctor Honoris Causa or DHC), the University is following an old tradition of honouring people (from Belgium or abroad) whose thoughts, achievements, or actions in the fields of science, art, or politics have left a mark on their era.
+By awarding ULB honorary doctorates (Doctor Honoris Causa or DHC), the University upholds a long tradition of recognising individuals from Belgium and abroad whose ideas, achievements or actions in science, art or politics have made a lasting impact on their time.

 In 2021